aakashthedarkslayer/privacy-policy/index.md

 App usage data

-Crash reports and performance diagnostics
+Crash logs and performance diagnostics

 Advertising identifiers (such as Google Advertising ID)

-This information is collected to improve app performance, stability, and to support advertising.
+This information is collected to improve app performance and to support advertising.

 2. Advertising

-ToDoer displays advertisements using third-party advertising services such as Google AdMob.
+Wallpie displays advertisements using third-party advertising services such as Google AdMob.

-Advertising partners may use:
+Advertising partners may collect and use:

 Advertising identifiers

 Cookies or similar technologies

-These are used to:

-Display relevant or non-personalized ads

-Measure ad performance

-Prevent fraud
+This data is used to display ads, measure ad performance, and prevent fraud.

-Users can opt out of personalized advertising through their device settings.
+Users can manage or opt out of personalized ads through their device settings.

 3. How We Use Information

 The information collected is used to:

-Provide core Todo list functionality
+Provide and maintain app functionality

-Improve app performance and reliability
+Improve user experience and performance

-Analyze usage trends
+Analyze app usage trends

 Display and manage advertisements

-Detect and fix crashes or technical issues
+Detect, prevent, and resolve technical issues

 We do not use collected data for direct marketing or user profiling.

 4. Third-Party Services

-ToDoer may use the following third-party services:
+Wallpie may use the following third-party services:

 Google Play Services